adam-worth/jordan-beres.com/index.md

 - Managing external stakeholders and dependencies
 - Creating documentation around the project as well as presenting to external teams
 - Creation of in-app messaging templates (CSS & HTML)
+- Working with AWS and Terraform to provide data streaming solutions to the data analytics team
+- Scoping, launching, and maintaining data applications such as Datahub, DBT, Airflow, amongst others

 **Gymondo GmbH, Berlin DE**\
 **Oct 2020 - December 2021 • Senior Marketing Intelligence Manager**\